bumbumpaw07/luya/docs/guide/app-block-types.md

 }
 ```
 `
-In the view you can access the values as follwed:
+In the view you can access the values as followed:

 ```php
 <?php if ($this->extraValue('download') && $this->extraValue('image')): ?>